agollakota/COMP330-HW2_GH/README.md

 ## **Installation:**
 --------------------------------
-1) Install JDK 7 installed on your device
+1) Ensure JDK 7 is installed on your device
-2) Download the JAR file from the repository or clone the repository into a IDE of your choice
+2) Download the JAR file from the repository
-3) Open the file from your dowloads folder and use the separate features
+3) Open the file from your downloads folder